tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 | 10.49.0.0/16 | Kubernetes Service Network (via kubeadm `--service-cidr`) |

-### 2.2.2.
-Create additional Calico IP Pools
+Calico provides a sophiscated and powerful IPAM solution, which enables you allocate and manage IP addresses for a variety of use cases and requirements.
-One use of Calico IP Pools is to distinguish between different ranges of addresses that different routablity scopes.
-If you are operating at very large scales then IP addresses are precious.
+One of the use cases of Calico IPPool is to distinguish between different ranges of IP addresses that have different routablity scopes.
+If you are operating at a large scale, then IP addresses are precious resources.
 You might want to have a range of IPs that is only routable within the cluster, and another range of IPs that is routable across your enterprise.
 In that case, you can choose which pods get IPs from which range depending on whether workloads from outside of the cluster need direct access to the pods or not.

-We'll simulate this use case in this lab by creating a second IP Pool to represent the externally routable pool.
-(And we've already configured the underlying network to no allow routing of the existing IP Pool outside of the cluster.)
+We'll simulate this use case in this lab by creating a second IPPool to represent the externally routable pool.
+(And we've already configured the underlying network to no allow routing of the existing IPPool outside of the cluster.)

-#### 2.2.2.1.
-Create externally routable IP Pool

 We're going to create a new pool for `10.48.2.0/24` that is externally routable.
 ```